 1. Craters of the Moon

-Craters of the Moon National Monument gets its name from its landscape mimicking the lunar surface.
+Craters of the Moon National Monument and Preserve gets its name from its landscape mimicking the lunar surface.
 It is located in southeastern Idaho, South of Arco.
 Its captivating landscape is the result of lava flow from great volcanic eruptions between 15,000 to 20,000 years ago.

 The entire area is geologically active but has seen no eruptions in more than 2000 years.
 It is one of the best places to visit on your trip to Idaho.
 It is a testament to the mind-boggling diversity of the state.
 Its huge cinder cones and massive ocean-like ancient lava flows transport your senses to an extraterrestrial world.